armada-ths/Armada-iOS/README.md

 ## Pushing to Test-flight and App-Store
 In Xcode -> “Preferences..”
 Accounts
-Add the Apple ID: armada@ths.kth.se // (ask your IT-teamleader for the password)
+Add the Apple ID of your developer account.

 ## Project Structure